gponeconsulting/TCC-IoT_Getting-Started_SODAQ_Temp-RH/README.md

 ![Decode](readme-images/decoder.png)

-Be sure to click the `save payload functions` button at the bottom!
+Be sure to click the `save changes` button at the bottom!

 ### The Decoded Message

-You can also now go to the `Data` tab on your The Things Network application to see the data being sent, just like before, but now the "decoded" values are shown as well.
+You can also now go to the `Live Data` tab on your The Things Network application to see the data being sent, just like before, but now the "decoded" values are shown as well.

 ![Decoded Payload](readme-images/decoded-payload.png)